nivertech/github-backup/README.md

 github-backup is a simple tool you run in a git repository you cloned from Github.
-It backs up everything Github knows about the repository, including other forks, issues, comments, milestones, pull requests, and watchers.
+It backs up everything Github publishes about the repository, including other forks, issues, comments, milestones, pull requests, and watchers.

 ## Installation